 How are FAQs good for SEO?
-FAQs help with showing up in Google search, which means more traffic!
+FAQs help with showing up in Google search, in areas such as ‘People Also Ask’ and winning the all important snippet, which means more traffic!
 FAQ Schema is a relatively new HTML tag that uses microdata to give relevant info about your FAQ without having to manually add it yourself.

-This guide will show you how I hacked together a tool using my favorite scripting/programming tool-PowerShe
+This guide will show you how I hacked together a tool using my favorite scripting/programming tool-PowerShell!

 What is FAQ Schema for Elementor?

 Are you tired of your content not getting the attention it deserves?
 Applying this code to your site will allow you to answer commonly asked questions, and be able to show up in Google search rankings!

 I have already applied this to a few of my blog posts, and I will be doing the rest of them in the coming days while using this tool.
 The hope is that we will see more traffic and visitors in the coming weeks and months after putting all of our articles inline with the proper FAQ schema structure.